lichenaut/anbamap-be/README.md

    chmod +x ./anbamap-be
    ./anbamap-be
    ```
-   and wait a couple minutes while it sets up.
-If you get an archive-related error, it may be a network error.
-Delete "allCountries.zip" and redo this step.
+   and wait a few minutes for it to set up.

 &nbsp;